List of Shy characters: Amarariruku

-Inori is a nun with the ability to awaken people to love.
+A nun-like member with the ability to awaken people to love.
 She wears a long white robe, and is seen with a halo and three pairs of disc-like wings.
 She believes that love is the strongest power above all else, and that by giving love to others, the circle of love will expand and cover the world.
 She has the ability to shoot an individual with a magical arrow, resulting in a halo appearing above the head of the affected person, which causes them to develop romantic feelings for the person nearest to them.
 As Eve, she was Turkish and an orphan who lost her eyesight as a child in the midst of a war, then was found by a priest and spent her life as a nun.
 She tried to be kind to everyone she came in contact with under the teaching that if you give love, you will receive love back, but this led to the loss of someone she cared about, and out of guilt she took her own life.
 Her Amarariruku name is a combination of "inori", the Japanese word for "prayer", and a corruption of the English word "hallelujah", an expression of worship.